mlazarz/MaxentDataPreparationTutorial/README.md

 # Species Distribution Modeling of Bicknell's Thrush in VT and NH using Maxent
 ### A Tutorial for Data Preparation | Mitchell Lazarz | 07 December 2020 | ID30274 Final Project

 This repo contains this README explaining the steps for data preparation for the Maxent software for modeling species niche and distribution.
 This README will walk the user through the steps of software download, data download, local drive preparation, python codes for data preparation, running of the Maxent software, as well as a short analysis of outputs.
-A .py script, a .csv table of species occurrence, and a study area mask shapefile used in this tutorial and contained in this repo.
+A .py script, a .csv table of species occurrence, and a study area mask shapefile used in this tutorial are contained in this repo.

 ## What is Maxent?
 And why use Maxent?

 [Maxent](https://biodiversityinformatics.amnh.org/open_source/maxent/) is an open-source software that utilizes a machine learning algorithm in order to model species distribution based on species occurrence records and a set of climate variables.
 The software extracts values at species occurrence coordinates from the series of climate grids and projects the distribution by comparing to a set of randomly selected points used as psedo-absence records.
 The algorithm is based on the maximum entropy theory that estimates the greatest probability based on our current understanding of the distribution and attributes of our input records.
 More information about the statistics behind this software can be found here [(Elith et. al 2010).](https://web.stanford.edu/~hastie/Papers/maxent_explained.pdf)  The Maxent approach of species distribution modeling is a widely accepted method in the ecological modeling community.
 As of 2006, the Maxent software has been cited over [6000 times](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.03049) for use in ecological studies in Google Scholar (Philips et. al 2017).

 The Maxent software is beneficial for conservation and land management agencies with a limited budget.
 Because Maxent is open-source, it is available for use to the public for no cost.
 This software is relatively simple to use and the output report gives clear explanations of the findings of the model.
-Because it is so widely used, there are many additional resources for result interpretation.
+Because it is so widely used, there are many additional resources for results interpretation.
 A set of resources from one of the creators, Robert Anderson, can be found [here.](https://www.andersonlab.ccny.cuny.edu/resources)

 ## Tutorial Summary

 ![bicknells](Images/bicknells.jpg)

 In this tutorial, we will be modeling the species distribution of the Bicknell's Thrush (*Catharus bicknelli*) in Vermont and New Hampshire using species occurrence records from 2010 to 2019 and climate information from 1970 to 2000.
 The [Bicknell's Thrush](https://vtecostudies.org/wildlife/birds/mountain-birds/bicknells-thrush-2/) is one of the rarest songbird in the Eastern United States with severe population vulnerability due to habitat loss from development and climate related factors.
-We will be modeling distribution of the Bicknell's Thrush in Vermont and New Hampshire as the bird's summer breeding ground in is the high elevation boreal forests of the White Mountains and Green Mountains where Bicknell's Thrush habitat conservation is a priority.
+We will be modeling distribution of the Bicknell's Thrush in Vermont and New Hampshire as the bird's summer breeding ground is in the high elevation boreal forests of the White Mountains and Green Mountains where Bicknell's Thrush habitat conservation is a priority.

 ## Software Needed